IMQS/imqs-snapshot/README.md

 `build.rb <server_name>`
 The argument `server_name` must correspond to a folder name in `T:\\IMQS8_Data\Snapshots`.
 A fresh postgress database will be built from the contents of the `Imports` folder located in the `server_name` folder.
+To users will have been created called "testadmin" and "testnormal" both with password "123".